yunjiewong/SEP-HW/Interview/InterviewQ.md

   - internal
   - protected internal
   - private protected

 ##### 10.Explain following keywords in C#
   - static
   - var
-  - sealed
+  - sealed: forbidden inheritance
   - const vs readonly
   - ref vs out
-  - yield
+  - yield: use to do custom stateful iteration over a collection
   - record
   - partial
   - try catch finally
-  - using statement and using directive
+  - using statement and using directive:
+      - directive: bring a namespace into scope (StringBuilder sb = new StringBuilder();)
   - abstract
   - override
-  - dynamic
+  - dynamic:  a variable's type can change or that it is not known until runtime

 #### 11. Explain scenarios where you would use String vs StringBuilder?
-  - stringbuilder for string manipulation
+  - StringBuilder: repeated modifications to a string or concatenate many strings together

 12. Explain Object-Oriented Concepts (OOPS) in .NET with examples from your project
   - Abstraction
   - Encapsulation